How to Create Windows with Custom Sill and Head Heights in Revit

 Learn More

 When we go down, you can see there's settings for vertical mullions and horizontal mullions, and we can set those to the types that we want to use.
-So I can go ahead and I can say interior type is going to be the rectangular two and a half by five, and that's what I'm going to set this to for all of them.
-Again, rectangular two and a half by five, and I'll just set that to all six of the parameters that we have here.
+So I can go ahead and say interior type is going to be the rectangular two and a half by five, and that's what I'm going to set this to for all of them.
+Again, rectangular, two and a half by five, and I'll just set that to all six of the parameters we have here.

 Looks good, so I'll go ahead and hit okay, and now we've got our window set up on level one, and this is going to really set us up so that we can create the rest of this very quickly.